Login to Complete an Application or to Access Judging Panel

 Entry image: Please upload one photo as a high-res JPEG to display during the banquet if you win.
 The high-res JPEG must be less than 50Mb.
 This entry image should not be the brand or company logo, but should be representative of the program or campaign.
 Please be sure to clearly label all files with the entry title using the following format:

 Payment Instructions: You can pay for multiple entries directly on the online submission form.
 Entry fees are nonrefundable, even if the entry becomes disqualified.
-If you are unable to pay online, please contact Jordan Grote at email@example.com.
+If you are unable to pay online, please contact Sheryle Hazard at firstname.lastname@example.org.

 Fees for each entry are: